michaeluno/amazon-auto-links/readme.txt

 Includes Germany, Japan, Italy, Spain, UK, US, Canada, France, Australia, India, China, Mexico and Brazil.

 = Works without JavaScript =
-Some visitors turn off JavaScript for security and most ads including Google Adsense will not show up to them.
+Some visitors turn off JavaScript in their browsers for security reasons and most ads including Google Adsense will not show up to them.
 But this one works!

 = Automatic Insertion in Posts and Feeds =
 Just check where you want the product links to appear with auto-insert.